“I’d give anything to work from home. It must be so relaxing!”

 Separate your work and living spaces (for your own sanity)

-One of the best and worst things about remote work is that you can do so from anywhere.
+One of the best and worst things about remote work as a digital nomad is that you can do so from anywhere.
 You can set up shop in a local cafe, your front room, a co-working space, a hotel lobby, and so on, in any country you like.

 Personally, over the last three years I’ve spent time living and working all across England, along with Scotland, Italy, Latvia, and even a brief stint in the French Alps.